-What is flux core welding?
-Some of the people you have talked to mention flux welding.
+Some of the people you have talked to probably mentioned flux welding, but you're probably not exactly sure what it is.
 You’ve seen projects they’ve completed with flux core welds, and watched the fluidness of their flux core wire.
 Now, you’ve purchased a flux core welder but you need some flux core welding tips before you can start welding flux.

 This authoritative guide is comprised of the best flux core welding tips from the pros.
 When you finish reading, you will know how to get the very best out of your welding projects and soon people will be asking you about your welds.
 Than, all you need to do is grab one of the best flux core welders for your project!